-This building is on the edge of the financial district in a section which contains numerous insurance-related businesses.
-It is also within a few blocks of the waterfront.
+66 Broad Street is on the northeastern edge of the commercial district; it is adjacent to the financial section and the waterfront.
 Several other similar early nineteenth century structures stand along Broad Street, and there are three on the corner of Milk and India Streets.
 Larger, late nineteenth and twentieth century office buildings are interspersed with the older structures.
 The building is included in the Custom House District which was listed on the National Register in 1973.